mknx/smarthome/config.md

 There are several special attributes to controll the behavior of the logics:

-### watch_node
+### watch_item
-Specify nodes as a single node path or as a comma-separated list to monitor for changes.
+Specify items as a single item path or as a comma-separated list to monitor for changes.
 <pre>watch_item = house.door, terrace.door</pre>
 Every change of these two items would trigger (run) the logic.